SystemsApproach/book/internetworking/switching.rst

 .. sidebar:: Dense Wavelength Division Multiplexing

-   Our focus on packet-switched networks obsures the fact that, especially in wide-area networks, the underlying physical transport is all-optical: there are no packets.
+   Our focus on packet-switched networks obscures the fact that, especially in wide-area networks, the underlying physical transport is all-optical: there are no packets.
 At this layer, commercially available DWDM (*Dense Wavelength Division Multiplexing*) equipment